-Are you looking for a DIY cookie dough ornament that’s easy enough for kids to do?
+Are you looking for a way to make homemade salt dough ornaments that are easy enough for kids to do?
 That’s how I rate all of my DIY projects.
 If a kid can do it, I probably can.
-I was thrilled when I stumbled upon a NO BAKE Ornament.
+I was thrilled when I stumbled upon a NO BAKE salt dough ornament recipe.
+You can use this same recipe for any number of salt dough creations.

 These no-bake salt dough ornaments aren’t for eating but they ARE quick and easy to make.
-They can last for years if you follow these tips.
-They also make great gifts that you can personalize.
+This is a fun project for kids, they love making christmas crafts and these salt dough ornaments are a great way to get the whole family involved.
+Salt dough crafts can last for years if you follow these tips.
+They also make great gifts or gift tags, that you can personalize.

 What You Need to Make Salt Dough

-You only need two ingredients to make salt dough, flour and salt.
-Use two parts flour (2 cups) and one part salt (1 cup).
-I started with 1 cup of flour.
-Then add water until it gets to be a dough consistency (think playdough).
+This is an easy salt dough recipe.
+You only need two simple ingredients to make salt dough, flour and salt.
+For each batch of salt dough you use two parts flour (2 cups flour) and one part salt (1 cup salt).
+In a large bowl, I started with 1 cup of flour.
+Then add water until it gets to be a dough consistency (think play dough).
 That’s it!

 I’m not going to give you a long story about how to make it, but I’ll show you a few photos and then we can move on to the fun part, making the ornaments.
 If the dough is too wet, add flour.
 If it’s too dry, add water.

 Once your dough is the right consistency, knead it until it’s smooth.
-Roll out onto a lightly floured surface.
+Roll the dough on a work surface that is lightly floured.
+Next you can choose your favorite cookie cutters and start to cut shapes.

-These cookies dry out in about three days, but flip them every day so they dry evenly.
-Be sure the surface you dry them on is smooth and covered in parchment paper.
-If you put the cookies on a plate with a pattern, they take on the pattern.
+These cookies air dry in about three days, but for best results during the drying process, flip them every day, so they dry evenly.
+Be sure the surface you dry salt dough ornaments on is smooth, like a baking sheet or cookie sheet, and covered in parchment paper.
+If you put the ornaments on a plate with a pattern, they take on the pattern.

-Be sure to cut a hole in the tip of your ornament so it can be hung later.
+Be sure to cut a small hole in the top of each ornament so it can be hung later with ornament hooks.
 Use a straw to cut a clean hole.

 Tips For Success With Salt Dough Ornaments